Woodworking: Fir

 Within the USA fir, also known as Douglas fir, is inexpensive and common at local home centers.
 It has a characteristic straight, pronounced grain with a red-brown tint.
 However, its grain pattern is relatively plain and it does not stain well, so fir is commonly used when the finished product will be painted.
 While commonly used for building, this softwood would also be suitable for furniture-making.

 Pine

 White pine, ponderosa, and southern yellow pine are common species used in furniture-making.
 White pine and ponderosa are typically used for indoor projects, while Southern yellow pine is recommended for outdoor projects due to its durability.

 Common hardwoods used for furniture

 Ash

-This hardwood is relatively easy to work with and takes stain well, but its white to light brown color with a straight grain is visually appealing on its own.
+Ash is relatively easy to work with and takes stain well, but its white to light brown color with a straight grain is visually appealing on its own.
 However, ash is much more difficult to find than other common woods, and will not be found at the local home center.
 Larger lumber yards should have it in stock.